puyacodes/pdcsc/README.md

 ## ============ Tables ============
 ```

-In each section, name of a changed `.sql` file (file name with extension) is listed.
+After a section marker, name of the changed `.sql` files (file name with extension) related to that section are listed.

 ```
 ## ============ Procedures ============